 One of the most positive things about recent reflections on Urban Renewal policies is the acknowledgement that the African American communities that were bulldozed may have been poor, but they were also vibrant.
 They were full of strong social connections, the kind that makes a place resilient.
 The great injustice that was done in these places had economic ramifications, for sure, but the worst aspect was social.
 We tore apart the complex fabric of the community.
 That we would now out of fear resist the restoration of this fabric, in poor and affluent neighborhoods alike, defies all that we have learned.
 Are we still so lacking in humility?

-I end this series with one last quote from Tomas Sedlacek, this on what life could be like in an economy where growth is good, but not the only good, where people are more than consumers, more than some theoretical Homo Economicus, where our fate is not directed by economists or central planners but by our relationships with each other:
+I end this series with one last excerpt from The Economics of Good and Evil.
+This a quote from John Maynard Keynes on what life could be like in an economy where growth is good, but not the only good, where people are more than consumers, more than some theoretical Homo Economicus, where our fate is not directed by economists or central planners but by our relationships with each other:

 When the accumulation of wealth is no longer of high social importance, there will be great changes in the code of morals.
 We shall be able to rid ourselves of many of the pseudo-moral principles which have hag-ridden us for two hundred years, by which we have exalted some of the most distasteful of human qualities into the position of the highest virtues.